xingwanying/list-demo/README.md

 ## Description

-This is a simpale album which show the foxs' pictures.
-The mock api provided 50 pictures in total, which  divided into ten pages.
+This is a simple album that shows the fox's pictures.
+The mock API provided 50 pictures in total, which  divided into ten pages.

 Test environment:  Chrome  v81.0.4044.129, iphone 8 view

 ## /index

- After initing project, open the url "http://localhost:8080/" or "http://localhost:8080/index" and the home page is as follow:
+ After the initing project, open the URL "http://localhost:8080/" or "http://localhost:8080/index" and the home page is as follow:

 ![home](https://s1.ax1x.com/2020/05/06/YAa31s.png)